danielsan2/tcadmin-installer/README.md

 ## Contributors ✨

-Copyright (C) 2021, Carlos "Eldremor" Dorelli, <carlos@timberhost.com.br>
+Copyright (C) 2021, danielsan2 "santos" danielsan2, <carlos@timberhost.com.br>

-Created and maintained by [Carlos "Eldremor" Dorelli](https://github.com/carlosdorelli/tcadmin-installer).
+Created and maintained by [danielsan2](https://github.com/danielsan2/tcadmin-installer).

 Special thanks to Luis Alvarenga for keeping TCAdmin the best during all these years!